yuechuanlin-cw/PyOCT/README.md

 * *self.DepthProfile*: depth profile (along z-axis) of reconstructed image
 * *self.ShowXZ(OCTData)*: member function to show cross-section.

+DHM image reconstruction:
+This class implements various tasks for quantitative phase imaging, including phase unwrapping, background correction,numerical focusing, and data export.
+Parameters:
+* *data*: 2d ndarray (float or complex) or list, The experimental data (see which_data).
+If data is a file .mat or .h5 or .hdf5, it will automatically load data where the keyword is given by data_key or automatically search for "IMG" or "data".
+* *data_key*: the key for accessing data array if "data" is defined as a file format; Default is None, then it will iterates automaticaly through the data file and get the first keys of either "data" or "IMG"
+* *ref_data*: reference image. could be (X,Y) or (T,X,Y)
+* *meta_data*: dict, Meta data associated with the input data.
+* *holo_kw*: dict,Special keyword arguments for phase retrieval from hologram data.default: {"batchSize":50,"cr":0.5,"trans":False onlyCPU":False, "verbose":verbose,"zero_pad":True,subtract_mean":True, "returnContrastMat":True}
+    batchSize: the batch size to divide raw data into small batches in case overflowing memory.
+If overmemory happens, reduce the batchSize.
+    cr: proportion of image to be counted when calculating interference contrast.
+    trans: transpose the raw data. usually to make it identical dimension to MATLAB
+    onlyCPU: only using CPU.
+If False, it will choose GPU computation resource.
+    verbose: show intermediate results. better to set as False when dealing with large amount of data zero_pad:True,do zero padding
+    subtract_mean:True, subtract mean of rawdata before recontruction. returnContrastMat:True, get the contrast results also.
+    bg_kw: dict, keyword for estimatign background title. here right now, default: {"fit_offset":"mean", "fit_profile":"tilt","border_px":6}
+    computeBg: bool, default as True. whether or not to compute background tilt, using parameters from bg_kw.
+* *proc_phase*: bool, Process the phase data.
+This includes phase unwrapping. using :func:`skimage.restoration.unwrap_phase` and correcting for 2PI phase offsets (The offset is estimated from a 1px-wide border around the image
+* *slices*: int, default -1, indicating it will process all the frames.
+Otherwise, it will only process 0:slices frames.

+* *Members and attributes*:
+        .data: recontructed complex data.
+This is actually the phase is not processed.
+        .field: recontructed complex data where the phase is unwrapped and background is corrected (if computeBg=True) .amp: get amplitude
+        .pha: get processed phase data.
+        .bg: get computed and fitted background fitted data.
+        .ref: processed reference image.
+        .info: get meta data.
+        .save: save data into file (.mat, .hdf5 or .h5) .contrast_mat: contrast map versus z axis.
+        .out_int: intensity map versus z axis.
+        .zpos: z-axis positions for each frame, if available.

+        typical use:
+        qpi = QPImage(file_name)
+        qpi.save(...)

 Example dataset could be download under the request to email address: linyuechuan1989@gmail.com
 ## License
 PyOCT is licensed under the terms of the MIT License (see the file LICENSE).# PyOCT